 \begin{ex}[due to Timo Jolivet] The primitive substitution

 is an example for which the usual Rauzy fractal overlaps (see Figure~\ref{fig:timo}).
-However, we can proprify it and it permits to obtain a domain exchange measurably conjugate to the subshift of $\sigma$.
-Moreover, the proprification of $\sigma$ satisfies the Theorem~\ref{thm:ef}, thus it is also a finite extension of a torus translation.
+However, we can proprify it and it permits to obtain a domain exchange that is measurably conjugate to the subshift of $\sigma$.
+Moreover, the proprification of $\sigma$ satisfies Theorem~\ref{thm:ef}, thus it is also a finite extension of a torus translation.